zhenners/pygame1/README.md

 ```
 For a sure shot to place the player in the middle, we took the ```HEIGHT``` and divided it by 2.

+*INSERT PIC: DIAGRAM OF THE 100 pixels MOVEMENT

 # 6 Setting the position of the enemies
 Goal:
 1. Create an invisible rectangle to around our enemy image
 2. Draw the enemy image onto the display screen.
 3. Understand factors like the number of enemies, spacing between the enemies and enemy behavior in gameplay.
+   [ASSIGN SOMEONE TO EXPLAIN THE DIFFERENT MECHANICS IN GAME PLAY]
-4. Utilise the ```random``` module to generate random positions of the enemies for variability and unpredictability in the game.
+5. Utilise the ```random``` module to generate random positions of the enemies for variability and unpredictability in the game.

 What you'll learn:
-1. Understanding the
+1. TBC

 Step 1: Create the invisible rectangle based on the size of the enemy_image.
 Then, blit it out onto the screen with the coordinates (0,0)
 Try it out on your own!